 WHAT IS PELVIC ORGAN PROLAPSE (POP)?

 Pelvic organ prolapse is the equivalent of a hernia in the tissues that support the pelvic organs.
-Put simply, there is weakness or damage to some of the tissues supporting the pelvic organs which can allow them to slide out of their natural resting position.
-In this page, we will attempt to explain the condition and talk about pelvic organ prolapse symptoms, stages and treatment.
+Put simply, there is weakness, damage or excessive tension in some of the tissues supporting the pelvic organs which can pull them out of their normal resting position.
+On this page, we will attempt to explain the condition and talk about pelvic organ prolapse symptoms, stages and treatment.
 There are a number of different types of pelvic organ prolapse which we will discuss, however, we will begin by looking at the anatomy and normal positioning of organs in the pelvis.

 POP IN NUMBERS